ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-accordion/readme.md

 <ontario-accordion
 	title="My Accordion"
 	expand-collapse-button='{
-		expandAllSectionsLabel="Expand All",
+		"expandAllSectionsLabel": "Expand All",
-		collapseAllSectionsLabel="Collapse All"
+		"collapseAllSectionsLabel": "Collapse All"
 	}'
 	accordion-data='[
-	    {"label": "Accordion 1", "content": ["Item 1", "Item 2", "Item 3"]},
-	    {"label": "Accordion 2", "content": ["Item A", "Item B", "Item C"]}
+	    {"label": "Accordion 1", "content": "This is a string"}, {"label": "Accordion 2", "accordionContentType": "html", "content": "<ul><li>List A</li><li>List B</li><li>List C</li></ul>"}
 	]'
 ></ontario-accordion>
 ```

 This is another example of an accordion.
 This time, the content is passed as a child of the `ontario-aside` component, which allows for HTML content to be passed.
-A `highlightColour` option is also passed.

 ## Custom property types